-Similarly as a velocity boundary layer develops when there is fluid flow over a surface, a thermal boundary layer must develop if the bulk temperature and surface temperature differ.
+Similarly, as a velocity boundary layer develops when fluid flows over a surface, a thermal boundary layer must develop if the bulk temperature and surface temperature differ.

-In general, when a fluid flows over a stationary surface, e.g. the flat plate, the bed of a river, or the wall of a pipe, the fluid touching the surface is brought to rest by the shear stress to at the wall.
-The region in which flow adjusts from zero velocity at the wall to a maximum in the main stream of the flow is termed the boundary layer.
-The concept of boundary layers is of importance in all of viscous fluid dynamics and also in the theory of heat transfer.
+In general, when a fluid flows over a stationary surface, e.g.,, the flat plate, the bed of a river, or the pipe wall, the fluid touching the surface is brought to rest by the shear stress at the wall.
+The boundary layer is the region in which flow adjusts from zero velocity at the wall to a maximum in the mainstream of the flow.
+The concept of boundary layers is important in all viscous fluid dynamics and the theory of heat transfer.

 Basic characteristics of all laminar and turbulent boundary layers are shown in the developing flow over a flat plate.
 The stages of the formation of the boundary layer are shown in the figure below: